PAH associated with connective tissue disease (PAH-CTD)

 *No patients experienced an event of lung transplantation or atrial septostomy in the placebo or OPSUMIT® 10 mg treatment groups.

-Notable differences in PAH-CTD subgroup baseline characteristics compared with SERAPHIN overall population6,7
+Differences in PAH-CTD subgroup baseline characteristics compared with SERAPHIN overall population6,8

 • Larger percentage of female patients (92% vs 76.5%)